Updated March 2026

 You Have the Skills They Want!

-Even without a degree, you already have valuable skills employers are looking for.
+If you’ve ever handled a difficult customer, coordinated a shift, trained a new hire, or kept a schedule running under pressure, you’ve been building the skills government employers look for.
 You might be a STAR—Skilled Through Alternative Routes—which means your real-world experience counts just as much as formal education.
 Valuable skills include:

 - Communication: Clearly expressing yourself through writing and speaking, plus active listening.